The Email Line That’s Client Repellent

 So I tested the complete opposite approach for a few weeks.
 Every time I opened up Gmail or Pipedrive, I decided to take a new approach.

-Experimenting with how to end an email: put the solution at the end of every email.
+Experimenting with the end of your emails email: put the solution in every email.

 Once I realized I was writing bad, open-ended emails.
 I began to look at things differently.